codecentric/angular-workshop/basics2-testing/README.md

    - enable the tests and check why they fail
    - fix the test-setup for `ChildComponent`
 8. Write a parameterized test for the `ModifyPipe`
-9. check the code-coverage of your tests with `ng test --no-watch --code-coverage`
+9. run `ng test --no-watch --code-coverage` to check if you reached 100% code-coverage with your tests

 ## Development server